Information

 • Report leaking taps or cisterns to the campground management

 If you need translation or English hearing enhancement, please bring an FM radio that has headphones and can receive FM frequencies from 87.7 to 108 MHz.
 A radio with a digital display is best for tuning.
+Don not rely on your mobile phone as WiFi can be unreliable.

-Ivory's Rock is committed to ensuring the safety of all guests.
+Ivorys Rock is committed to ensuring the safety of all guests.

-• No unauthorised entry to Ivory's Rock from any point along the perimeter.
+• No unauthorised entry to Ivorys Rock from any point along the perimeter.

-• No parking of vehicles at any time along Mt Flinders Road or Dunrad Road to facilitate the safe movement of vehicle traffic.
+• No parking of vehicles at any time along Mt Flinders Road or Dunrad Road, to facilitate the safe movement of vehicle traffic.

 • No overnight parking on Mt Flinders Road or Dunrad Road.